unioslight/campfire/developing.md

 #### High

 Major piece of functionality or user story is not working as intended.
-For example, Google map not displaying broken, missing or inaccessible page, one or more products not displaying, configurator tool throwing errors for one or more produts.
+For example, Google maps are not rendering, a missing or inaccessible page, one or more products not displaying, configurator tool throwing errors for one or more produts.

 ###### Highest / High issues require immediate attention.